-Patch panel, the critical component in the data center, comes in various types.
+Patch panel, the critical component in the data centre, comes in various types.
 The port density of a patch panel may not be your primary consideration, but it indeed matters as the ports directly affects the cable management needs either at present or in the future.
 The number of these ports vary from 12, 24, 48, 64, 72, 96 to 288 and even more.
 Actually there is no limit to the number of ports on a patch panel.
 In this article, I’d like to share a buying guide about 48 port patch panel.

-48 Port Patch Panel: Copper VS. Fiber
+48 Port Patch Panel: Copper VS. Fibre

 Copper 48 Port Patch Panel Recommendation